 Many of our clients have come to us with the common misconception that estate planning is only for the rich and that it is little more than an exercise in locating loopholes for minimizing estate taxes.

-Although we are always pleased to employ sophisticated estate planning tools to help our wealthier clients minimize the impact of the estate and gift taxes on their estates, we believe that almost anyone can benefit from estate planning and that it should be affordable.
+While we are pleased to use advanced estate planning tools to help our wealthier clients minimize estate and gift taxes, we believe that estate planning can benefit almost everyone and should be affordable for all.

-Consider this.
-If something disastrous were to happen, who would you want to act as your children’s guardian?
+Consider this: If something were to happen, who would you want to be the guardian of your children?
 Do you know how to ensure your wishes are carried out?
-Even if you have only a modest estate, think back to when you were 18 or even 21 and consider what might happen if even seemingly responsible kids were to inherit property outright at that age.
-Should you become seriously ill, who do you want handling your finances while you recover?
-Who do you want making your medical decisions if you are unable to make them for yourself?
-And who would handle these responsibilities if you are single or if your spouse has already passed away or if your first choice is too emotionally compromised to make sound decisions?
+Even with a modest estate, think back to when you were 18 or 21—what would happen if even responsible children inherited property outright at that age?
+If you become seriously ill, who do you want managing your finances while you recover?
+Who should make your medical decisions if you’re unable to do so yourself?
+And if you’re single, or your spouse has passed away, or your first choice is too emotionally affected to make decisions, who would handle these important responsibilities?

-Undoubtedly estate planning involves wills, trusts, powers of attorney, deeds, and making certain that your property reaches your family or friends or favorite charities.
-But as we see it, estate planning is also a way to protect your family and your legacy.
-Wealthy families, families with limited means, and all the families in between are likely to benefit from the protection that solid estate planning can provide regardless of the family structure.
+Estate planning certainly involves wills, trusts, powers of attorney, deeds, and ensuring your property is passed on to your family, friends, or favorite charities.
+However, we believe estate planning is also about protecting your family and your legacy.
+Families of all types—whether wealthy, with limited means, or somewhere in between—can benefit from the protection that a well-crafted estate plan provides, regardless of their structure.

 Avoid Probate.